How to cook… Kashmiri Fruit Curry

 • 1 teaspoon garam masala

-1. Peel the potatoes, cut into 5cm chunks and boil until cooked.
+1. Boil the potatoes and cauliflower in water, with the turmeric, until cooked.
 While they are cooking mix the Spice Mix with enough water to form a sloppy paste.

-6. Add the salt and potatoes, mix carefully so as not to break the potatoes, and cook until heated through.
+6. Add the salt, potatoes and cauliflower, mix carefully so as not to break the vegetables, and cook until heated through.

 CHEF’S TIP